McGillivray syndrome: Symptoms and signs

 The baby's skull has seven bones.
 Normally, these bones don't fuse until around age 2, giving the baby's brain time to grow.
 Joints called cranial sutures, made of strong, fibrous tissue, hold these bones together.
 In the front of the baby's skull, the sutures intersect in the large soft spot (fontanel) on the top of the baby's head.
 Normally, the sutures remain flexible until the bones fuse.
 The signs of craniosynostosis may not be noticeable at birth, but they become apparent during the first few months of the baby's life.
 The symptoms differs from types of synostosis.
 First of all there is Sagittal synostosis (scaphocephaly).
 Premature fusion of the suture at the top of the head (sagittal suture) forces the head to grow long and narrow, rather than wide.
 Scaphocephaly is the most common type of craniosynostosis.
 The other one is called Coronal synostosis (anterior plagiocephaly).
 Premature fusion of a coronal suture — one of the structures that run from each ear to the sagittal suture on top of the head — may force the baby's forehead to flatten on the affected side.
 It may also raise the eye socket and cause a deviated nose and slanted skull.
 The Bicoronal synostosis (brachycephaly).
 When both of the coronal sutures fuse prematurely, the baby may have a flat, elevated forehead and brow.

+Cause

+McGillivray Syndrome is caused by disrupted embryological development of the frontonasal prominence.
+It is linked to mutations in craniofacial genes such as ALX1, ALX3, and ALX4.